Aleph-Alpha/pharia-kernel-sdk-py/docs/source/core_concepts.md

 ## Namespaces

 The Kernel has the concept of namespaces, which are used to group Skills.
-Namespace are configured by the operator of the Kernel.
+Namespaces are configured by the operator of the Kernel.
 For each namespace, the operator specifies two things:

 1. An OCI registry to load Skills from (Skills are not containers.
 Yet, we still publish them as OCI images to registries)